fusioncharts/dev_centre_docs/chart-guide/standard-charts/combination-charts.md

 {% embed_all standard-charts-combination-chart-example-11.js %}

-Click [here](http://jsfiddle.net/fusioncharts/8d3px3xp/) to edit the stacked column 2D line single y-axis chart.
+Click [here](http://jsfiddle.net/fusioncharts/8d3px3xp/) to edit the stacked column 2D line dual y-axis chart.

 Now, let's customize the appearance and properties of the combination charts.